Four Ways to Revoke

 Unless a principal is incapable as defined in section 36-3281, a principal may revoke all or any part of the principal's mental health care power of attorney by doing any of the following: 1.
 Making a written revocation of the mental health care power of attorney or a written statement to disqualify an agent.
 2. Orally notifying the agent or a mental health care provider.
 3. Making a new mental health care power of attorney.
 4. Any other act that demonstrates a specific intent to revoke a mental health care power of attorney or disqualify an agent.

-The One Limitation on Revocation
+The One Limit on Revocation